 Almost a thousand years ago, Welei was small community of around sixty souls near Preston.It was tucked away just to the north of Sootfield Green and only a mile from Preston.
 Welei was based on an ancient road known later as Wayley Green Road and, today, as Tatmore Hills Lane.
 Here were about nineteen dwellings clustered around a Green beside the forest which was Wain Wood.
 Local ponds provided a source of water.
 The inhabitants worked 240 acres of arable land and woodland in which their pigs roamed.
 Welei was self-governing, being a manor in its own right.
 Intriguingly, perhaps its villagers were involved in some form of heathen worship.
-The middle of the fourteenth century came and Welei was in a desperate plight.
-Successive years saw raw winters and wet, cold summers.
+The middle of the fourteenth century came and the folk Welei were in a desperate straits.
+Successive years had bought raw winters and wet, cold summers.
 Harvests failed and families were on their knees.
 From the east, in 1348/9, came a new peril – plague!
 People sickened and quickly died.
 The few survivors at Welei buried the bodies of their family and friends in Wayley Close, a local field.
 Then, having nothing to keep them at home, they wandered off to make new beginnings in Hitchin and other villages.Over centuries, their homes collapsed and Nature flexed her muscles to inexorably reclaim her land.
 Today, nothing visible remains of Welei.
 The ancient road is now a track.
 Two ponds stagnate nearby.
 The Green is a tangle of trees and undergrowth.
 But, lurking just beneath the surface of the flora and fauna are foundations of houses, abandoned artefacts and skeletons in unmarked graves.Thus, a small community died with hardly a ripple and was lost forever.
 In the twenty-first century, few local people, if any, are aware that Welei and its people had ever existed.

 This account may or may not be true.
 Welei did exist as described.
 The plague did visit this area.
 However, was it the cause of the desertion of Welei?
 This is the story of my research into more enthralling local history around Preston.
 It may be fanciful; it may be true - time will tell - but I have enjoyed researching and writing it!
 I, certainly, was unaware of the existence of Welei until a few weeks ago.